 - Lecture - Classes will be conducted in a traditional lecture format.

-- Homework - Weekly assignments will build on the lecture content of the week. - Readings - Course textbook pages, relevant articles and additional supporting content will be assigned for students to read. - Discussions - Opportunities to share questions about key concepts, homework assignments, and more.
+- Homework - Regular assignments will build on the lecture content. - Readings - Course slides, relevant articles and additional supporting content will be assigned for students to read. - Discussions - Opportunities to share questions about key concepts, homework assignments, and more.

 Exams